Consisting of three parts Scotch and one part Amaretto, the Godfather cocktail is a superb Whisky-based sip with a hint of almonds.

 Indeed, the drink got its name from the famous movie starring Marlon Brando as Don Corleone.
 But why it was named after that particular movie is a bit unclear.

-One of the biggest Amaretto brands, DiSaronno, also claims that the drink is a favorite of Marlon Brando, the lead actor in the film.
+One of the biggest Amaretto brands, DiSaronno, also claims that the drink was a favorite of Marlon Brando, the lead actor in the film.

 Regardless if this is true, it adds to the story. -And it made the drink one of the more popular DiSaronno cocktails.